tinobragaa/hefestus-cave/README.md

 ## Technologies Used

-### Language
+### Languages
-The following language were used to develop the website:
+The following languages were used to develop the website:
 - HTML
 - CSS
 - Python
 - JavaScript

+### Programs and Tools
+The following programs and tools were used to develop the website:
+- [Amazon AWS](https://aws.amazon.com/) - Used to store the static and media files for the site.
+- [Mailchimp](https://mailchimp.com/) - Used to create the newsletter signup form.
+- [Stripe](https://stripe.com/gb) has been used for the payment processing and webhooks handling.
+- [GitHub](https://github.com/) - Source code hosted on GitHub, deployed using Git Pages.
+- [GitPod](https://www.gitpod.io/) - Used to commit, comment and push code during the development process.
+- [Font Awesome](https://fontawesome.com/) - Font Awesome use to source necessary icons used in the project.
+- [Balsamiq](https://balsamiq.com/) - Used to create wireframes and website structure map for the project.
+- [Gramarly](https://app.grammarly.com/) - Used for general spell-check.
+- [Google Fonts](https://fonts.google.com/) - Used to import fonts to the project.
+- [Heroku](https://www.heroku.com/) - Used to deploy the project.
+- [Lucidchart](https://www.lucidchart.com/pages/examples/flowchart-maker) - Used to make the iteration flowchart for the project.
+- [ElephantSQL](https://www.elephantsql.com/) - Free and open-source relational database management system (RDBMS).
+- [Bootstrap](https://getbootstrap.com/) - Used for adding predefined styled elements and creating responsiveness.
+- [JsHint](https://jshint.com/) - Used for validating the javascript code.
+- [CI Python Linter](https://pep8ci.herokuapp.com/#) - Used for validating the python code.
+- [HTML W3C HTML Validator](https://validator.w3.org/#validate_by_uri+with_options) - Used for validating the HTML.
+- [CSS Jigsaw CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_uri) - Used for validating the CSS.
+- [Chrome Del Tools](https://developer.chrome.com/docs/devtools/) - For debugging the project.
+- [W.A.V.E.](https://wave.webaim.org/) - Used for testing accessibility.
+- [LightHouse](https://developer.chrome.com/docs/lighthouse/overview/) - Used for testing performance.
+- [Stack Overflow](https://stackoverflow.com/) - Used for finding solutions to coding issues and asking programming-related questions.

-### Tools and Resources
+### Django and Python Packages
-The following tools and resources were used to develop the website:
+The following Django applicaitons and Python Packages were used to develop the website:
-- Git
-- Github
-- Gitpod
-- Google
-- Heroku
-- Favicon
-- Balsamiq
-- Lucidchart
-- Codecademy
-- W3 Schools
-- Stack Overflow
-- Github Projects
+- [Django](https://www.djangoproject.com/) - A Python-based web framework that follows the model-template-view architectural pattern, used for building the project.
+- [django-allauth](https://django-allauth.readthedocs.io/) - A Django application used for account registration, management, and authentication.
+- [django-crispy-forms](https://pypi.org/project/django-crispy-forms/) - A Django application that makes it easy to style Django forms.
+- [gunicorn](https://pypi.org/project/gunicorn/) - A Python Web Server Gateway Interface (WSGI) HTTP server.
+- [Pillow](https://pypi.org/project/Pillow/) - The Python Imaging Library adds image processing capabilities to your Python interpreter.
-- Stripe Integration
+- [stripe](https://pypi.org/project/stripe/) - A Python library for the Stripe API.s
-- Code Institute Slack

 ## Testing
 All Testing documentation can be found on the [TESTING.md](TESTING.md) file.